A list of famous influential women. Including women’s rights activists, female poets, musicians, politicians, humanitarians and scientists.

 Eleanor Roosevelt (1884-1962) – Wife and political aide of American president F.D.Roosevelt.
 In her own right Eleanor made a significant contribution to the field of human rights, a topic she campaigned upon throughout her life.
 As head of UN human rights commission she helped to draft the 1948 UN declaration of human rights.

-Annie Besant (1847-1933) -Annie Besant was a campaigner for social justice, advocate of women’s rights and later member of the Theosophist society.
+Annie Besant (1847-1933) – A campaigner for social justice, an advocate of women’s rights and later member of the Theosophist society.
 She also actively campaigned for Indian independence.

 Katharine Hepburn (1907-2003) – An iconic figure of twentieth Century film Katharine Hepburn won 4 Oscars and received over 12 Oscar nominations.
 Her lifestyle was unconventional for the time and through her acting and life she helped redefine traditional views of women’s role in society.